natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/about.md

 **Recent Updates**

+* May 2026: Su-Jin got awarded the Jungbong Neuroscience Fellowship (중봉뇌과학펠로우십).
+Congrats!
 * November 2025: Somang and Shin-young presented at Society for Neuroscience (SFN) meeting.
-Somang and Su-jin will be in Montreal to collaborate with Taylor Webb@MILA.
+Somang and Su-Jin will be in Montreal to collaborate with Taylor Webb@MILA.
 * October 2025: Arghavan’s paper is accepted at Neural Information Processing Systems (NeurIPS) MATH-AI workshop.
 Congrats!
 * September 2025: Min-jun joins National Primate Research Center as a postdoc.
 All the best to him!
 * August 2025: Hansem got his first grant as a PI.
 Su-jin also got a government stipend for doctoral students.
 Congrats!